The Ideal Male Body Type According to Women (Survey Results)

 Are Women Attracted to Men With V-Taper Physiques?

-Next, I wanted to test the idea that a v-taper is the most attractive male body shape.
+Next, I wanted to test the idea that a V-taper is the most attractive male body shape.
 In attractiveness research, some studies compare men’s shoulder-to-waist ratios, whereas others compare men’s chest-to-waist ratios.
 But which matters more?
 The size of our shoulders or the size of our chests?

-Two thirds of women chose the men with bigger chests over the men with bigger shoulders, even though having bigger shoulders has a larger impact on the v-taper of our silhouettes.
+Two-thirds of women chose the men with bigger chests over the men with bigger shoulders, even though having bigger shoulders has a larger impact on the v-taper of our silhouettes.
 Women are quite consistent with this preference, too.
 In other survey questions, they said the chest was one of the best muscles to prioritize (after arms).
 They listed push-ups as the best exercise for improving our physiques.
 And they chose the illustration of the man with the bigger chest.

 The Ideal Neck Size

-This specific question is the main reason I wanted to do this survey.
-I couldn’t find any research on how neck size impacts attractiveness, nor about how big our necks need to be to look good.
 I have a naturally thin neck, and I’ve recently added a couple of inches to it.
 I feel like it’s improved my appearance, but my wife doesn’t seem to care.
 I was curious.

-These results surprised me.
+The survey results surprised me.
 Most attractiveness research shows more formidable men being rated as more attractive.
 A thicker neck is an important part of formidability, so I felt the athletic neck would be rated as the most attractive.
 And it was.
 It was rated as most attractive by 53% of women.
 But it was a very small majority.
 It didn’t win by nearly as much as I expected it to.
 42% of women preferred men with thinner necks!

 Are Women Attracted to Men Who Take Steroids?